 Note.
+Notes.

-The Regulated River Order for the Lachlan Regulated River was made by the Minister and published in the NSW Government Gazette No 92 on 14 September 2012 at page 3955 and amended as set out in paragraph 26 of Schedule 12 of the Act.
+- The Regulated River Order for the Lachlan Regulated River was made by the Minister and published in the NSW Government Gazette No 92 on 14 September 2012 at page 3955 and amended as set out in paragraph 26 of Schedule 12 of the Act. - 2 An overview map of the Lachlan Regulated River is shown in Appendix 1.